Complimentary shipping on all desks

 Fatigue

-Ergonomic Desk Setup - What You Need to Know
+Ergonomic Desk Setup

 Ergonomic standing desk

 One of the most important aspects of ergonomics is setting up your desk in a way that promotes proper posture and reduces the risk of strain or injury.
-Here are some tips for creating an ergonomic desk setup:

 Choosing the Right Chair for Your Workstation

 A good chair is essential for proper ergonomics.
 Look for a chair that is adjustable, with a backrest that supports the natural curve of your spine.
-Your feet should be flat on the ground, with your knees at a 90-degree angle.
+Your feet should be flat on the ground, with your knees at a comfortable angle.
 Avoid chairs with armrests that push your shoulders up or restrict your movement.

-Desk Ergonomics - Positioning Your Keyboard, Mouse, and Monitor
+Positioning Your Keyboard, Mouse, and Monitor

 Your keyboard, mouse, and monitor should be positioned in a way that promotes good posture and reduces strain on your neck and shoulders.
 Your keyboard should be at elbow height, with your wrists in a neutral position.
-Your mouse should be close to your keyboard, with your arm and wrist in a relaxed position.
+Your mouse should be close to your keyboard, with your arm and wrist relaxed.
 Your monitor should be at eye level, with your shoulders relaxed and your neck in a neutral position.
-The Slant laptop stand is both height and angle adjustable and can securely lift a laptop up to 17 inches off the desk.
-It is perfect for achieving the proper monitor position without straining your neck.
-Or if you prefer to use an external monitor, keyboard, and mouse with your laptop, accessories like the Pebble Pro portable laptop docking station and the Syncline Laptop holder keep everything organized so you can focus on the task at hand.

 Lighting and Its Effect on Ergonomics